 A hotel near the opera house puts you at the edge of the old town and within a short walk of Stephansdom cathedral, the pedestrianised centre (with its broad historical streets and architectural delights), and Karlsplatz square with the Karlskirche church.

-The opera also backs onto the Albertina art museum, home to permanent and temporary exhibitions as well as palais staterooms.
-And the Albertina Modern (with special exhibitions of modern and contemporary art) is close, too.
+The opera also backs onto the Albertina art museum, home to fabulous permanent and temporary exhibitions as well as palais staterooms.
+And the Albertina Modern, Künstlerhaus, and Heidi Horten Collection (all with special exhibitions of modern and contemporary art) are close, too.

-And if you’ve had enough of highbrow culture, the nearby Flanagans pub is an excellent place to watch football and rugby.
+And if you’ve had enough of highbrow culture, the nearby Flanagans pub has plenty of screens for watching football and rugby.

 How to get there